 High rankings on Google’s search results pages should be a top goal lined out in your SEO strategy.
 Google is the number one search engine in the world, and for a good reason.
 Their webmasters do a stellar job of providing an amazing user experience.

-One way they ensure that they’re ranking quality sites at the top of their SERPs is by creating algorithm updates like Penguin, the one we’ll explore in this article.
+They ensure that they’re ranking quality sites at the top of their SERPs by creating algorithm updates like Penguin, the one we’ll explore in this article.
 Penguin is an update that filters out sites that, according to its links, Google’s web crawlers deem manipulative.
 We’ll give you a rundown of Penguin’s triggers, how it assesses sites, and how you can build your site to avoid being downranked.